 Here visitors will witness the blue ocean with strong waves that broke out between the rocks.
 It is a wonder to contemplate how these waves slowly build the rock formations on this beach over time.

 The fresh lobster is something visitors should not miss during a visit to Timang Beach.
-Lobsters of Timang Beach are popular for their freshness and good quality.
-For 2 pounds of lobster, quite enough to feed 2 to 3 people.
-It cost only Rp 250.000 – 350.000, a small price for a fresh sweet-savory seafood dish.
+The lobster are popular for their freshness and good quality.
+A 2 pounds of lobster, is quite enough to feed 2 to 3 people.
+It cost only Rp250.000 – Rp350.000, a small price for a fresh sweet-savory seafood dish.

-All of the preparation and cooking the lobster right on the spot.
-Along with an additional plate of steam rice and raw veggie with traditional chips.
+All of the preparation and cooking processes are done right on the spot.
+Along with an additional plate of steamed rice and raw veggie with traditional chips.
 A must-try culinary experience to taste fresh seafood combined with the local dish.

 Timang Beach Opening Hours